leveris133t/API-docs/onboarding.md

 * **Contact details** e.g. Email, phone number
 * **Customer consents** to satisfy compliance requirements
 * **Security details** for authentication purposes.
 This includes passwords, device credentials and biometrics
 * **Identity and address documentation** for verification purposes.
-The details of these documents are automatically extracted onto the system
+The details of these documents are automatically extracted by the system and stored

 Based on the **Party** data collected, the onboarding process will verify:
 * **Contact details** on the email addresses and phone numbers captured and